 Limited Amount of Time to Take Legal Action

-The statute of limitations in California for filing a personal injury claim is two years, commencing from the date of the accident.
+The statute of limitations in California and Arizona for filing a personal injury claim is two years, commencing from the date of the accident.
 This means you do not have an infinite amount of time to pursue financial restitution for your accident injuries.
 If you wait too long, it could jeopardize your ability to hold the negligent motorist accountable.

 Injured in an Accident Caused By An Uber or Lyft Ride Sharing Driver?
 Contact RS Law Offices Today